P0440 – Meaning, Causes, Symptoms, & Fixes

 - Leaking fuel tank

 Code P0440 will not cause any noticeable driving issues but will result in a failed emissions test.
-These vapors are extremely flammable and dangerous to breathe in as well.
+However, as with all check engine light diagnostic trouble codes, you should repair it as soon as possible to return the vehicle to normal operation.

 Code P0440 Common Diagnosis Mistakes